zyf0330/transform-paths-demo/README.md

 ## build and run
 1. run `npm run build` at dir **packages/b**
-2. In /built dir, find index2.js and run with node, you will find required path is wrong.
+2. In /built dir, find index2.js and run with node, ~~you will find required path is wrong~~, now it works after update `typescript-transform-paths`.

 ## my scene
 Above is not my scene, I just found that problem when test.